DistributedClocks/GoVector/README.md

 clock algorithm](https://en.wikipedia.org/wiki/Vector_clock) is used to order events in distributed systems in the absence of a centralized clock.
-GoVector implements the vector clock algorithm and provides feature rich logging, and encoding infrastructure.
+GoVector implements the vector clock algorithm and provides feature-rich logging and encoding infrastructure.

 Vector clock events
-are generated using 3 key functions `PrepareSend`, `UnpackReceive`, and `LogLocalEvent`.
+are generated using 3 key functions, `PrepareSend`, `UnpackReceive`, and `LogLocalEvent`.
 PrepareSend encodes messages for network transport, updates GoVectors local time, and logs a sending event.
 UpackReceive decodes messages from the network, merges GoVectors local